kube-reporting/metering-operator/Documentation/metering-architecture.md

 ## How the operator handles custom resources

-There are 6 custom resources that Operator Metering de***REMOVED***nes that you need to be aware of:
+There are 6 custom resources that Operator Metering defines that you need to be aware of:

 - `StorageLocations`: Provides a place to store data.
 Is used by `ReportDataSources`, `Reports`, `HiveTables` and `PrestoTables`.
-- `PrestoTables`: De***REMOVED***nes a table in Presto.
+- `PrestoTables`: Defines a table in Presto.
 A PrestoTable can be "unmanaged" to expose a table that already exists, or "managed" to instruct metering to create a table as a result of the resource being created.
-- `HiveTables`: De***REMOVED***nes a table in Hive.
+- `HiveTables`: Defines a table in Hive.
 When created, it instructs metering to create the table in Hive which causes the table to be available to Presto.
 - `ReportDataSources`: Controls what data is available (Prometheus data, AWS billing data, Presto tables, views into other tables).
 - `ReportQueries`: Controls how we query the data available within ReportDataSources.
 If referenced by a `Report` it will manage what it will be reporting on when the report is run.
 If it's referenced by a `ReportDataSource` it will instruct metering to create a view within Presto based on the rendered query.
-- `Reports`: Causes reports to be generated using the con***REMOVED***gured `ReportQuery` resource.
+- `Reports`: Causes reports to be generated using the configured `ReportQuery` resource.
 This is the primary resource an end-user of Operator Metering would interact with.
-Can be con***REMOVED***gured to run on a schedule.
+Can be configured to run on a schedule.

 In the sections below, we will cover the resources described above in more detail.

 ### StorageLocation

-For user-docs containing a description of the ***REMOVED***elds, and examples, see [StorageLocations][storagelocations].
+For user-docs containing a description of the fields, and examples, see [StorageLocations][storagelocations].

 A `StorageLocation` roughly maps to a [connector in Presto][presto-connector], which is effectively how Presto adapts to other datasources like Hive (and thus HDFS), S3 which we support.
 This also means we can eventually support others too, such as PostgreSQL.

-In terms of Operator Metering, a `StorageLocation` is intended to abstract some of those details away and expose the minimum con***REMOVED***guration required to expose where data is actually persisted at.
+In terms of Operator Metering, a `StorageLocation` is intended to abstract some of those details away and expose the minimum configuration required to expose where data is actually persisted at.
 Today there is the concept of an default StorageLocation which is uses an HDFS cluster within the metering namespace.
-You can also de***REMOVED***ne a custom storage location to default to S3 or a ReadWriteMany PVC.
+You can also define a custom storage location to default to S3 or a ReadWriteMany PVC.
-In both cases, the data is persisted as ORC ***REMOVED***les in either S3, HDFS, or a ReadWriteMany PVC via Presto.
+In both cases, the data is persisted as ORC files in either S3, HDFS, or a ReadWriteMany PVC via Presto.

 ### ReportDataSource

-For user-docs containing a description of the ***REMOVED***elds, and examples, see [ReportDataSources][reportdatasources].
+For user-docs containing a description of the fields, and examples, see [ReportDataSources][reportdatasources].

 A `ReportDataSource` indicates where a database table lives.
 There are many types of ReportDataSources, with the most common being a "PrometheusMetricsImporter" ReportDataSource.

 A PrometheusMetricsImporter ReportDataSource instructs the reporting-operator to create a database table for storing Prometheus metric data and to being the process of importing Prometheus metrics.
-You can also de***REMOVED***ne a AWSBilling ReportDataSource to create table pointing at an existing S3 bucket containing AWS Cost and Usage reports.
+You can also define a AWSBilling ReportDataSource to create table pointing at an existing S3 bucket containing AWS Cost and Usage reports.
 Additionally, there are ReportQueryView ReportDataSource's which create views in Presto, and PrestoTable ReportDataSource's which just expose an existing PrestoTable as a ReportDataSource.

 #### PrometheusMetricsImporter ReportDataSources

-A `PrometheusMetricsImporter` ReportDataSource con***REMOVED***gures the reporting-operator to periodically poll Prometheus for metrics.
+A `PrometheusMetricsImporter` ReportDataSource configures the reporting-operator to periodically poll Prometheus for metrics.

 When the ReportDataSource is created, the reporting operator does the following:

-- Checks if this `ReportDataSource` has a table created for it yet by checking the `status.tableRef` ***REMOVED***eld.
+- Checks if this `ReportDataSource` has a table created for it yet by checking the `status.tableRef` field.
-- If the ***REMOVED***eld is empty it creates the table by creating a `HiveTable` resource, and waiting for it's `status.tableName` to be set, indicating the table has been created, then records the HiveTable name as the `status.tableRef`.
+- If the field is empty it creates the table by creating a `HiveTable` resource, and waiting for it's `status.tableName` to be set, indicating the table has been created, then records the HiveTable name as the `status.tableRef`.
-  - The underlying storage for this table is controlled using the `StorageLocationRef` con***REMOVED***guration in `spec.prometheusMetricsImporter.storage`, which controls what options to use when creating the Presto table, such as what Presto connector is used.
+  - The underlying storage for this table is controlled using the `StorageLocationRef` configuration in `spec.prometheusMetricsImporter.storage`, which controls what options to use when creating the Presto table, such as what Presto connector is used.
 Currently only Hive StorageLocation's are supported.

-Additionally, in the background the reporting-operator is periodically listing all `ReportDataSources` and if the `spec.prometheusMetricsImporter` section is speci***REMOVED***ed, does the following to attempt to poll Prometheus metrics for each:
+Additionally, in the background the reporting-operator is periodically listing all `ReportDataSources` and if the `spec.prometheusMetricsImporter` section is specified, does the following to attempt to poll Prometheus metrics for each:

 - Checks if the table for this ReportDataSource exists, and if it doesn't, it will skip collecting any data until the next poll for the `ReportDataSource` again.
 - Executes the Prometheus query contained in `spec.prometheusMetricsImporter.query` against the Prometheus server.